Would you like to see what we have written on a subject? Use the search below.

 "A g force of 1 is equivalent to the earth's gravity...At 3 g's, an air force fighter pilot could rupture the blood vessels in his eyes.
 At 5 g's, the pilot would pass out, and 9 g's would kill the pilot in a matter of seconds.
 Any further increase would start to tear the plane apart.
 Changing directions at light speed or above would exert millions of g's on the ship and its occupants."
 Gary Bates

-Keep in mind that if aliens exist then they were created at the same time we were.
+Remember that if aliens exist, they were created at the same time we were.
 They have not had "millions of years" to develop advanced technology.

-Personally I do not see how a belief in UFO's and aliens can overcome the above theological and physical difficulties [and there are many more].
-We also need to keep in mind that the majority of sightings/contacts are later proven to be natural events or hoaxes.
-There are a small percentage that are genuinely unexplained.
+I do not see how a belief in UFOs and aliens can overcome the above theological and physical difficulties [and there are many more].
+We also need to remember that most sightings/contacts are later proven to be natural events or hoaxes.
+There is a small percentage that is genuinely unexplained.
 Just became they are unexplained doesn't mean they are visitors from another planet.
 One possible and frightening explanation of genuinely unexplained "encounters" is that they are often very similar to occult and demonic manifestations and possession.

 Bible Verses For Aliens?